Deadline: Sept. 14, 2014

 With so many apps, websites, and digital tools available, how do you know which ones to use?
 Graphite, a free service from Common Sense Media, provides reviews and ratings to help teachers find the best digital learning products.

 What Kids Can Do, a nonprofit that focuses on marginalized youth ages 12 to 22, has built this portfolio of research, exemplary practices, student voices, and educator resources to illustrate effective student learning and motivation.
+Also, check out the organization's recent article, "Learning by Heart: The Power of Social-Emotion Learning in Secondary Schools (PDF)," which highlights elements of successful social-learning programs.

 Read this report from Grantmakers for Education and learn more about the needs of English learners in the US today and current ELL grant making, discover lessons for philanthropy, and examine four case studies that unpack strategic ELL investments.